 Difference Between Segmentation and Paging in Operating System (OS)

-Memory management in the operating system is an important functionality, which allocates memory to the process for its execution and deallocates the memory when the process is no longer needed.
-The primary goal of memory management is to combine large but slow memory with small but high-speed memory and to achieve the effect of larger high-speed memory.
-There are two management schemes called segmentation and paging in the operating system.
+Memory management in the operating system is an important functionality, which allocates memory to the process for its execution and deallocates the memory when the process is no longer needed There are two management schemes called segmentation and paging in the operating system.

 - Segmentation is a memory management technique which divides the computer’s primary memory into segments or sections.

 - It is a scheme in which page is of the variable block size.

 - In segmentation, the process is divided into two variable size segments, and these segments are loaded into logical memory address space.